Escherichia coli

 MICROBIOLOGY

-- Aerobic, gram-negative (GN) rod, E. coli is a member of Enterobacteriaceae: human strains may be: (1) commensal bowel flora, (2) intestinal pathogenic (enteric/diarrheogenic), (3) extra-intestinal pathogenic.
+- Aerobic, Gram-negative (GN) rod, E. coli is a member of Enterobacteriaceae: human strains may be: (1) commensal bowel flora; (2) intestinal pathogenic (enteric/diarrheagenic); (3) extra-intestinal pathogenic.

-- Predominant GN in composition of normal human colonic flora.
+- The predominant Gram-negative in the composition of normal human colonic flora.

-- E. coli easy to grow from sterile specimens.
+- E. coli is easy to grow from sterile specimens.

 - Stool cx: only if severe diarrhea (may need reference lab to ID) or suspect O157:H7 (cx all bloody diarrhea) use sorbitol-MacConkey agar or perform Shiga toxin EIA.

-- Some diarrheogenic E. coli strains, including many of the EIEC strains, typically lactose negative.
+- Some diarrheagenic E. coli strains, including many of the EIEC strains, are typically lactose-negative.

 - Indole testing in all E. coli ~ 99% (+).